ZiRO-Bot/Z3R0/.github/README.md

   track if the error already reported before.
 I'll also strip some information out of the reported messages to respect my user's privacy since issue report is no longer manual.
+- i18n
+  Implemented, but not yet possible to switch language (other than slash, which tied to the user's client locale settings)
 - Event for ~~member boosting a guild~~ (Just need to implement setup for it)
 - Tags (stripped version of custom command)
 - Unify categories/exts emoji